alexmyczko/autoexec.bat/config.sys/README.md

 Obviously this doesn't help, so here's a short description about what these things are for

-`ubuntu-remove-snap-firefox` remove snap from your Ubunut, and install the Firefox Mozilla PPA repository
+`ubuntu-remove-snap-firefox` remove snap from your Ubuntu, and install the Firefox Mozilla PPA repository

-`ubuntu-remove-phased-updates` getting rid of phased updates of Ubunut (useful if you turn off automatic error reporting, which is not publicly accessible anymore).
+`ubuntu-remove-phased-updates` getting rid of phased updates of Ubuntu (useful if you turn off automatic error reporting, which is not publicly accessible anymore).
 See comments for reference.

 # Ubuntu is Debian-based the same way milk is grass-based